zju-bis/edgesnn-survey/README.md

-# Awesome-Brain-Inspired-System
+# Edge Intelligence with Spiking Neural Networks

-This repository collected papers on brain-inspired systems published in influential conferences from 2021 to 2024.
+This repository collected papers on brain-inspired systems published in influential conferences from 2021 to 2025.
 You can add more related papers by pulling the request. 😊

 **Suggested follow-up research sequence for future contributors**:
   - AAAI, ICLR, CVPR, ICCV, IJCAI, MM, ICML, NIPS, ECCV